-The College will provide maintenance of the equipment by funds acquired through continued education workshops, trainings, and conferences offered to local industries, businesses, public safety personnel by military and nonmilitary experts in these related fields.
-Topics covered in these activities will focus on updated holistic, disaster response, and emergency themes and techniques necessary to have a skilled workforce capable of responding to any emergency during and after the event.
+The College will provide lifetime maintenance of the equipment.
+Topics covered in the training activities will focus on updated holistic, disaster response, and emergency themes and techniques necessary to have a skilled workforce capable of responding to any emergency during and after the event.
 Participants will be trained with state-of-the-art equipment at Gulf and North Bay campuses, using realistic immersive scenarios, performing emergency drills together will first responders and multi-agency representatives, as well as, students from our academic programs.
 These drills will allow participants to acquire the necessary skills to react promptly to any emergency, as well as, to ensure a steady flow of professionals to supply the workforce demands of the region.
 Additional funds will be acquired through grant initiatives, as well as, special projects to provide continued education to local first responders and use of the equipment for training purposes.
 If an emergency occurs, project staff can promptly respond to the needs of the region, provide the services to the community and proceed to invoice these services through emergency relief funds (e.g. FEMA).